amandastecz/pipeline-trigger/README.md

 - `pat-token`: Personal Access Token (PAT) within the secrets of the repository initiating the workflow.
 - `owner`: Owner of the target repository where the workflow will be triggered.
-- `repo`: Name of the target pepository where the workflow will be triggered.
+- `repo`: Name of the target repository where the workflow will be triggered.

 ## Outputs
 - `message`:  Message within the original repository containing the workflow results of the target repository.

 ## Example Usage

-Setup this yml file within the origin repository, which means the repository who wants to trigger another one:
+Setup this yml file within the origin repository, which means the repository that wants to trigger another one:

 ```yaml
 name: Origin Repository Workflow